Safe Place Bedding Travel Bed Review

 One of the biggest concerns families have when traveling is safe sleeping while away from home.
 Your child’s room is probably designed to make sleeping as comfortable and safe for them as possible.
 You may have a safe special needs bed, climate control, allergy air filters, weighted blankets, and even nighttime monitors.
 How can we possibly recreate this safe sleep environment in a hotel room or at grandma’s house?

-While we may not be able to pack and bring everything with us (although I have been known to pack video monitors and ambient sound machines even for a weekend trip), having a safe sleep bed will make a vacation much less stressful.
+While we may not be able to pack and bring everything with us (although I have been known to pack video monitors and ambient sound machines even for a weekend trip), having a safe sleeping space will make a vacation much less stressful.

-We recently purchased a Safe Place Bedding Travel Bed and just made our first weekend excursion with our new bed.
-I had my doubts about this bed at first because it is inflatable and needs to attach to a stationary bed, but I was pleasantly surprised by how durable, safe, and easy to use it was!
+We purchased a Safe Place Bedding Travel Bed a few years ago.
+I had my doubts about this bed at first because it is inflatable and needs to be attached to a stationary bed, but I was pleasantly surprised by how durable, safe, and easy it was to use!
+The company has recently updated the bed, and now it is even better!

 Safe Place Bedding Travel Bed Basic Specs